Serving as an IIAC Committee or Working Group Member

-To ensure that committees can be optimally productive, IIAC staff use their judgment to determine whether committee participation should be limited to one representative per IIAC member firm or, on occasion, if access should be restricted for any reason.
+To ensure that Committees can be optimally productive, IIAC staff use their judgment to determine whether participation should be limited to one representative per IIAC member firm or, on occasion, if access should be restricted for any reason.

 - Time to participate meaningfully